 Most pupils will complete their Bronze award in YR10.
 Some pupils will complete their Bronze award over 2 years during YR10 and YR11.
 This is to allow them additional time to practise key elements and skills for their expedition section.

 Those pupils achieving their Bronze award in 1 year, will continue on to their Silver award in YR11.

 Pupils work with their class teachers to complete the four sections:

 Pupils are involved in the discussion about their aim and work within their teams for each section as part of their curriculum.
 The sections take either 3 or 6 months to complete and are assessed by their class teachers or other Duke of Edinburgh leaders within school.
 Silver teams may be assessed by an external assessor for their Expedition section.

 The Expedition section includes night(s) away and the training for this continues all year, through extended walking activities which require some kit, purchased at the beginning of the year.

 - waterproof jacket and trousers

 If there are any issues in purchasing this kit for the start of term, please speak to your child's class teacher as soon as possible.

-Hollywater School will notify all Parents and pupils with updates as we move forwards.
+Hollywater School will notify all Parents and pupils with updates in the coming weeks.